 FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Pietras research.
-More information is included under the topic Early Pietras History in all our PDF Extended History products.
+More information is included under the topic Early Pietras History in all our PDF Extended History products and printed products wherever possible.

 Early records show that people bearing the name Pietras arrived in North America quite early: Joseph Dipietro, who was a soldier Naturalized at Camp Pike, Arkansas in 1918, a Pieretto who arrived in New Orleans in 1822 at the age of 23, Lina Petri, who settled in Texas in 1861, Luigi Dipieto, who was Naturalized in Chautauqua County, New York in 1906, and August Petronella, who emigrated to Philadelphia in 1868.